How to Get an Encryption Equipment Trading License in Dubai

 Obtain initial approval: The free zone authority reviews the application and issues initial approval, typically within two to three working days.

-Sign the licence agreement and pay fees: Upon receiving approval, sign the relevant agreements and settle the licence and registration fees.
+Sign the license agreement and pay fees: Upon receiving approval, sign the relevant agreements and settle the license and registration fees.

-Receive your trading licence: The licence is issued, usually within three to five working days of fee payment.
+Receive your trading license: The license is issued, usually within three to five working days of fee payment.

-Apply for visas and open a bank account: With the licence in hand, proceed to apply for investor and employee visas and open a corporate bank account with a UAE-based bank.
+Apply for visas and open a bank account: With the license in hand, proceed to apply for investor and employee visas and open a corporate bank account with a UAE-based bank.

 Register for strategic goods compliance: Where applicable, register with the relevant UAE authorities for strategic goods trading permissions before commencing trade.